Skip to main content

 Does pee help a jellyfish sting?

-In fact, studies have shown the opposite.1 Urine contains compounds like ammonia and urea, which could be helpful on their own if you’ve been stung.
+In fact, studies have shown the opposite.1 Your pee contains compounds like ammonia and urea, which could be helpful on their own if you’ve been stung.
 However, since pee contains a lot of water, rinsing your sting with it means the ammonia and urea will be too diluted to be of any use.

-Research and experts continue to suggest that first aid treatment is the primary concern when dealing with jellyfish stings, and you should be focusing on removing the tentacles from your skin and treating the contacted area to avoid the further release of nematocysts - the thousands of tiny cells on their tentacles.
+First aid treatment is the primary concern when dealing with jellyfish stings, and you should be focusing on removing the tentacles from your skin and treating the contacted area to avoid the further release of nematocysts - the thousands of tiny cells on their tentacles.

 Responding quickly after a sting can avoid an increase in venom load and potentially save a life.